 Unfortunately, today’s insurance climate has led to pressure on private insurance companies to be much more restrictive than years past with regards to filling prescriptions that doctors prescribe.
 Within the field of Urology, there are several classes of drugs that although technically covered by an insurance plan will not be dispensed without going through a process called “prior authorization”.
 In essence, although your doctor has prescribed for you a medication with a legal document called a prescription, the “prior authorization” is an extra step that your insurance company places within the process.
 Although your pharmacy will imply that it is a simple matter, it is very time consuming in a way that to perform this becomes an almost impossible task to do in a busy physician’s office.
 As this process is a construct of the insurance company and not our office, Urologic Surgeons of Washington feels that the patients should partner with us in this matter.

-Rather than simply refusing to do this for you because of the extra timeinvolved, Drs.
-Engel and Losee will be happy to fulfill this “prior authorization” process with you in the office.
+Rather than simply refusing to do this for you because of the extra time involved, Dr. Engel will be happy to fulfill this “prior authorization” process with you in the office.
 If confronted with this, simply call our office and make a formal appointment to get it done.
 We promise to add you on to our schedule for whatever day you choose.
-We will have you make the call to your insurance company yourself in our exam room during a formal appointment, using the phone number on your insurance card, and when ready, either Dr. Engel or Dr. Losee or a staff member will answer one or two brief questions that will enable the process to be finished.
+We will have you make the call to your insurance company yourself in our exam room during a formal appointment, using the phone number on your insurance card, and when ready, either Dr. Engel or a staff member will answer one or two brief questions that will enable the process to be finished.
 In this way, both patient and doctor will be part of the process, and the patient will see that it is done and then can communicate directly with the insurance company themselves from that point forward.
 We will usually be able to give you samples of the medication you seek during that visit.
 As usually the medication that is being sought is an expensive medication, this process is often worth the hour it will cost the patient to go through it.
 Urologic Surgeons of Washington simply lets the patient weigh the cost of the hour in our office to the cost savings of completing the process and having the drug covered.